Lisbon Protocol

-The Lisbon Protocol to the 1991 Strategic Arms Reduction Treaty was a document signed by representatives of Russia, Belarus, Ukraine, and Kazakhstan that recognized the four states as successors of the Union of Soviet Socialist Republics and all of them assume obligations of the Soviet Union under the START I treaty.
+The Lisbon Protocol to the 1991 Strategic Arms Reduction Treaty was a document signed by representatives of Belarus, Kazakhstan, Russia, and Ukraine that recognized the four states as successors of the Union of Soviet Socialist Republics and all of them assume obligations of the Soviet Union under the START I treaty.

+These were the four countries in which strategic nuclear weapons of the former Soviet Union remained.
+The protocol also committed Belarus, Kazakhstan, and Ukraine to join the Treaty on the Non-Proliferation of Nuclear Weapons as non-nuclear-weapon states, which was completed by 1994.
+The 1994 Budapest Memorandum implemented the removal of nuclear weapons from Belarus, Kazakhstan, and Ukraine by 1996, in exchange for security guarantees.

 The protocol was signed in Lisbon, Portugal, on 23 May 1992.

 Background

 When the Soviet Union dissolved on 26 December 1991, the Russian representative had already assumed the former Soviet seat in the UN headquarters on 25 December 1991.
 One of the issues was the fate of its nuclear weapons.
-Most were in the territory of Russia, but some were in the territories of Belarus, Ukraine, and Kazakhstan.
+Most were in the territory of Russia, but thousands of warheads were in the territories of Belarus, Kazakhstan, and Ukraine.
 In July 1991, the Soviet Union had signed the START I nuclear disarmament treaty.

 The signing of Protocol was taken place during the ongoing process of reorganization of former Soviet Union into Commonwealth of Independent States (CIS) and creation of Joint Armed Forces of the CIS following the signing of Alma-Ata Declaration in late 1991.